rwuniard/udemy_langchain-stephengrider/facts/README.md

     ```

 2. Execute all cells in the notebook to generate the visualization.
-   You will see the grid that shows values to indicate how close each of the sentence to each other.
+   At the bottom of the jupyter notebook, you will see the grid that shows values to indicate how close each of the sentence to each other.